RuslanKain/rump-ec/README.md

     <img src="path/to/new_photo.jpg" alt="RUMP Update Banner" width="600"/>
   </p>

-  <p><strong>Update:</strong> New experimental data has been collected as part of ongoing work in predictive resource modeling at the extreme edge.
-A comprehensive, reproducible dataset and updated repository will be made public soon.</p>
+  <p><strong>Update:</strong> New experimental data has been collected as part of recently completed work Thesis work.
+A comprehensive, reproducible dataset and framework repository will be made public soon.</p>

   <p>Ruslan Kain, Sara A. Elsayed, Yuanzhu Chen, Hossam Hassanein</p>